angular/ng2-test-seed/README.md

 ### Build

-The build step invokes the TypeScript compiler to create es5 javascript files and source maps from the `.ts` files.
+The build step invokes the TypeScript compiler to create ES5 javascript files and source maps from the `.ts` files.
 Run with:

 `npm run build`

 You can examine the configuration for the TypeScript compiler in `tsconfig.json`.
 The generated files are output in the same folder as their sources.

-(Note: We use `module: system` instead of `commonjs`, but it makes tsc complain about not being able to find the module `angular2`.
-TODO: Look into why this is.)

 To remove all generated files, run: